MaxLSB/cWGAN-GP/README.md

 ## Introduction

-Implementation of a conditional Wiertrass GAN with Gradient Penalty for Graph generation given a description a graph.
+Implementation of a conditional Wasserstein GAN with Gradient Penalty for Graph generation given a description a graph.

 This work was developed as part of a private Kaggle competition hosted for the ALTEGRAD course by the MVA.
 The dataset is not publicly available.